micro222/thermostat/README.md

 # thermostat
-wifi enabled thermostat
+wifi enabled thermostat, everything open source

 ## Server
-adafruit.io?
+* adafruit.io?
-provide its own server?
+* provide its own server?
 >You can have it as it's own server if you use port forwarding from your router and use the IP address of your provider.
 >Or
 >register a domain to your home (with a static IP, or you can run software in your router to report your IP to the name service)...